mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 ## Base URL Locator

-The base URL for registries or Registrars who want to provide this service to DNS Operators can be made auto-discoverable as an RDAP extension.
+The base URL for Registries or Registrars who want to provide this service to DNS Operators can be made auto-discoverable as an RDAP extension.

 ## CDS resource